underground-software/ILKD_course_materials/assignments/page_walk.md

         * Your program should extract the physical page number (PPN), and the dirty, accessed, global, user, execute, write, read, and valid flags

-    * Call your system call at least five times, where each call yields a unique combination of flags
+    * Call your system call at least five times where each call yields a unique combination of flags

         * You shouldn't have a hard time finding five different flag combinations by passing pointers to different kinds of data that exist in the address space of a normal C program